YKLoh666/chat-app/README.md

 1. `NODE_ENV` "development" or "production"

 2. `MONGO_URI` To establish connection to the local/atlas database server.
-Usually local mongodb server is run with URI "mongodb://0.0.0.0:27017/database-name"
+A MongoDB database server is required, could be either local version or cloud version (MongoDB Atlas).
+If the database server is setup locally, usually the URI will be "mongodb://0.0.0.0:27017/database-name" Learn more of MongoDB server setup here: [Local](https://www.mongodb.com/docs/manual/installation/#std-label-tutorial-installation), [Atlas](https://www.mongodb.com/docs/atlas/getting-started/)

 3. `COOKIE_SECRET` A secret random string that used to sign/unsign cookies when making API calls